If I share a cell phone account with the abuser, can I transfer the account into my name?

 I was not granted a protection order.
 What are my options?

-If you did not get a protection order, there are other ways that you can stay safe.
-It may be a good idea to contact a domestic violence organization in your area to get help, support and legal advice.
-They can help you to develop a safety plan and connect you with the information that you are looking for.
-For information and ideas for safety planning, visit the page Staying Safe.
+You can also contact a domestic violence organization in your area to get help, support, and legal advice.
+They can help you develop a safety plan and connect you with the information that you are looking for.
+For information and ideas for safety planning, visit our Safety Planning page.
 You can find contact information for domestic violence organizations at PR Advocates and Shelters.

 You may be able to apply again for a protection order if new acts of violence occur after having been denied the order.